kzatko/operra-reproducibility/README.md

 # Workshop on reproducible and dynamic reporting with Quarto on May 15, 2025 at the University of Zurich

-The website for this workshop is: <ADD URL>
+The website for this workshop is: <https://crsuzh.pages.uzh.ch/workshop-quarto-2025-uzh>

 # Citation